The Duke of Marlborough 1926-2014

 “Of course not.
 But ‘Your Grace’ is too formal, or for servants.
 Write, ‘My Dear Duke’”

-“Sounds positively medieval,” I said, drawing a snort from Winston Churchill’s daughter.
+“Sounds medieval,” I said, drawing a snort from Winston Churchill’s daughter.
 “Well,” she said, “if you want to be completely unimaginative you may write ‘Dear Sir.’
 But it will sound like a solicitor’s letter.”

 “Sunny”